HARDIKJODHANI27/Stone-Paper-Scissors-Game-in-Python/README.txt

 This is one of my first python projects.
-It is based on a very popular and fun childhood game names STONE PAPER AND SCISSORS
+It is based on a very popular and fun childhood game named STONE PAPER AND SCISSORS